phanumat/Documentation/tools-and-ide/github-integration.rst

 .. _setup_sync_fork:

-Step 5 - Configure Git to sync fork with SmartThings
+Step 5 - Configure Git to sync fork with PEA HiVE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you chose to create a local clone of your forked repository, you should configure it get upstream changes from the original SmartThings repository.
+If you chose to create a local clone of your forked repository, you should configure it get upstream changes from the original PEA HiVE repository.

-On GitHub, navigate to the SmartThingsCommunity/SmartThingsPublic repository.
+On GitHub, navigate to the PEA HiVECommunity/PEA HiVEPublic repository.
 On the right sidebar of the repository page, copy the clone URL:

 .. important::

-    This is the clone URL for the main SmartThingsPublic repository, not your fork!
+    This is the clone URL for the main PEA HiVEPublic repository, not your fork!

 .. image:: ../img/github-int/github-clone-forked-repo.png